 TDHS provides a “double dose” of reading and math to ninth graders in high-poverty schools.
 In reading, students take double periods of Strategic Reading (90 minutes daily) in the first semester, and then double periods of English 1 in the second semester.

-Strategic Reading is similar to The Reading Edge.
-Students work in small, interdependent cooperative learning groups.
+In Strategic Reading, students work in small, interdependent cooperative learning groups.
 They do paired reading for fluency and comprehension, practice new vocabulary related to novels and plays, and help each other identify characters, plots, and informational content using structured partner discussion guides that provide background, vocabulary, and comprehension questions.

 Teachers model the comprehension process using “read-aloud/think-aloud” demonstrations and provide mini-lessons on specific comprehension strategies.
 Students are given time for self-selected reading and writing activities.